 Parents are encouraged to hear their child read at least three times per week as a minimum and return their reading bag and log to school.

 Pupils have a range of schemes to help them develop their reading skills.
-Our main scheme 'Phonics Bug' this is phonic based and pupils are given books according to their phonic ability.
+Our main scheme is 'Rocket Phonics'-this is phonic based and pupils are given books according to their phonic ability.
 We also have e-books which children can access at home.

 Unfortunately not the ones with chocolate chips.